aws-samples/hyperledger-on-kubernetes/eks/README.md

 It will take around 20 minutes to create your EKS cluster, so go and get a cup of coffee.

 If you need to delete the EKS cluster, run `eksctl delete cluster —name=<CLUSTER_NAME>` to trigger the deletion of the stack.

+The script `create-eks.sh` also runs the script `efs/deploy-ec2.sh`.
+Note that this script obtains the list of subnets created by eksctl.
+Since eksctl now creates public and private subnets, the script only uses the first 3 subnets in the list.
+The subnets are ordered with public appearing before private - let's hope this ordering remains, otherwise we'll need some way to identify which are the public and private subnets.

 The last few statements in the `create-eks.sh` will copy the aws and kubectl config to your bastion host.
 It may fail with the error below.